 The Hardest Question I Ever Had to Ask My Husband (guest post from Lindsey Austin) via @iamsteveaustin #suicideprevention #marriage #mentalhealth

 This is going to be ugly.
 Your loved one has survived, but there is still grief to process.
 You don’t want to believe it.
 You also don’t want anyone else to know the horror you’re walking through.
 You want to toughen up and slap that mask back on and say, “It’s fine!
 Everything is fine!
 Nothing to see here!
 We’re all fine!”

 But in your heart, you know this is not fine.
 What has happened is not okay.
 Suicide and suicide attempts should never happen.
 But they do.
 This is your reality.

 Sitting there in that pool of tears is just the beginning of the isolation.
 People going through this kind of stigmatized trauma don’t usually talk about it.
 Divorce is so commonplace these days, that you could find a friend to process the experience with.
-But even as the suicide statistics continue to climb, we still don’t talk openly about it.
+But even as the statistics continue to climb, we still don’t talk openly about surviving suicide.

 For me, even close family members were not comfortable talking about it.
 Only three people (myself included) visited the hospital, while my husband was hanging on by a thread.
 The advice I got from immediate family was to leave.
 “This is all too much.
 Pack your bags, and bring that baby to our house.”

 It was tempting, let’s be clear.
 This is the deepest betrayal you’ve likely ever known.
 It certainly was for me.
 The message I was inferring from my husband’s decision was, “You are not enough.
 You will never be enough.”

 Surviving suicide will require lots of support, including therapy.
 There will be moments and days when it just seems easier to give up and walk away.
 No one would blame you.
 I had those same thoughts more times than I’d like to admit.
 Just take this baby and start over.
 That version of life seemed much easier.